jsenecal/ansible-role-netbox-docker/README.md

 ## License

-This project itself is licensed under the terms of the [MIT License](LICENSE).
-View [license information](https://github.com/netbox-community/netbox/blob/develop/LICENSE.txt) for software contained within.
+This project itself is licensed under the terms of the [MIT License](LICENSE.txt).